 While the regulation provides a significant benefit to the foreign nationals who meet the criteria listed above, the regulation also eliminates the prior regulatory requirement that USCIS process EAD applications within 90 days.
 Because renewal applications cannot be filed earlier than 120 days prior to the expiration date listed on the face of the expiring EAD, this requirement was crucial in ensuring that EAD applications were processed in a timely manner and without interrupting employment eligibility.

 As a result, USCIS announced that it will start accepting renewal applications up to 180 days prior to the expiration date listed on the face of the expiring EAD, but has not announced when this change will become effective.

 Despite the new regulation, we continue to advise our clients to renew EAD applications as early as possible within the 120-day period prior to the expiration of current EADs or as early as possible within the 180-day period as soon as the change in filing procedure is announced.

 Our attorneys will continue to monitor developments as they relate to the implementation of this new regulation and will post updates as soon as they become available.
-If you have questions regarding EAD renewals or other immigration matters, please contact one of our attorneys: Ian P. Band, Adam J. Rosser, Suzan Kern, or Liya Green.
+If you have questions regarding EAD renewals or other immigration matters, please contact one of our attorneys: Ian P. Band, Adam J. Rosser, or Suzan Kern.